What Date is 14 Days From Today?

 What 14 Days Actually Means

 Because 14 is exactly two weeks, the target date always falls on the same day of the week as today.
 That makes it easy to plan: if you sign a two-week rental today, you hand the keys back on the same weekday.
-It's also the standard quarantine and isolation window used by many public-health agencies for various infectious diseases, originally based on viral incubation periods.
+It's also the standard two-week buffer used in many scheduling and planning systems.

 Common Uses for a 14-Day Window